mohamedboubaker/GPS-Tracker/README.md

 Reverse polarity protection is achieved through the MOSFET transistor denoted as Q1 in the schematic above which has a Gate-Source voltage rating of 20V.
 This limits the maximum input voltage of the circuit to 20V.

 Protection against short circuits is provided through the Fuse denoted as F1 with a rating of 2.5A.
 (In practice, 2.5 A is a very high current for such a circuit.
-If a short circuit happens, many components would fail before the fuse will break the current.
+If a short circuit happens, many components would fail before the fuse breaks the current.
 This value needs to be reconsidered.)

 The rest of the requirements are met using the Texas Instruments TPS5430DDA DC-DC down converter.
 The components on the right side of TPS5430DDA in the schematic are designed according to the recommendations of the datasheet <a href="https://datasheet.octopart.com/TPS5430DDA-Texas-Instruments-datasheet-8428127.pdf">[1]</a>.